laradock/laradock/README.md

 cd my-cool-app
 ```

-5 - Go back to the Laradock installation steps to see how to edit the `.env` file.
+5 - Go back to the LaraDock installation steps to see how to edit the `.env` file.